 1. Antenna (2).
 2. 7.62-MM machinegun (2).
 3. 105-MM gun.
 4. Stowage box.
 5. Track.
 6. Shock absorber.
 7. Roadwheel.
 8. Air cleaner.
 9. Support roller.
 10. Stowage box.
 11. Drive sprocket.
 12. External interphone control box.
 13. Engine compartment.
 (Picture from TM 9-2350-258-10 C5.)

-The low-profile cupola had a locking lever in the rear, and was traversed via the traverse handle (4).
+As shown on the right, the low-profile cupola had a locking lever in the rear and was traversed via the traverse handle (4).
 The rate of traverse was controlled via the azimuth retarder (5).
 (Picture from TM 9-2350-258-10 C5.)

 The gunner's controls are labeled in this drawing.
 1. Machinegun switch.
 2. Machinegun power indicator.
 3. Main gun switch.
 4. Main gun indicator.
 5. Turret power switch.
 6. Turret power indicator.
 7. Manual traversing handle.
 8. M28A1 azimuth indicator.
 (Picture from TM 9-2350-258-10 C5.)